SAP-samples/teched2022-IN261/exercises/ex2/README.md

 ## Exercise 2.1 - Log into SAP Event Mesh and make yourself familiar with it

-After completing these steps you will have logged into SAP Event Mesh and will have explored it.
+Now we will have log into SAP Event Mesh and explored its main features.

+1. Click on the link and enter your user and password

+Link:
+User: TechEd-IN261-** where you replace ** with your user number
+Password:

 ## Exercise 2.2 - Create a queue and a topic subscription in SAP Event Mesh